The Command Center Saga: 10 Days of Homelab Chaos, Recovery, and Finally Breathing

 Dad will reorganize folders.
 Accept this.
 Implement permissions.

-Four days.
-From “we should have better monitoring” to “thank god we have better monitoring.”
+Ten days.
+From "we should have better monitoring" to "thank god we have better monitoring."
+The swarm is stable.
+The documentation is current.
+The runbooks are written.